calistasalsabila/Programming-Language/Dart/material/02_dart_oop/19_method_overriding.md

 | Not Overridable   | Static methods, constructors, private methods  |

 Method overriding is essential for customizing inherited behavior and writing flexible, reusable, and maintainable Dart code.
+---
+> 📚 This is part of the Dart OOP chapter.